palantirnet/the-vagrant/README.md

 A few more things can be customized directly in your `Vagrantfile`:

-* Extra hostnames for this VM (hello, multisite)
+* Extra hostnames for this VM (use this for multisite)
 * Extra apt packages to install
 * The PHP timezone

 By default, the-vagrant references ansible roles from the package at `vendor/palantirnet/the-vagrant/conf/vagrant/provisioning`.
-If your project needs configuration beyond what is provided via in the `Vagrantfile`, you can:
+If your project needs configuration beyond what is provided via in the `Vagrantfile`, you can re-run the install script and update the provisioning.

+### Run a custom playbook in addition to the defaults

 1. Re-run the install script: `vendor/bin/the-vagrant-installer`
+2. When you are prompted to copy the Ansible roles, reply `n`
+3. When you are prompted to add an additional Ansible playbook to your project, reply `Y`

+  > Copy Ansible roles into your project for customization (Y,n) [n]? n
+  >
+  > OR add an additional Ansible playbook to your project  (Y,n) [n]?
+Y
+3. This will create a new `provisioning` directory in your project that contains a simple Ansible playbook and example role.
+Your `Vagrantfile` will refer to this playbook in addition to the one in the `vendor` directory.
+4. Check in and commit this new `provisioning` directory and updated `Vagrantfile` to git
+5. Add or update the roles and playbook as necessary.

+### 100% custom provisioning

+1. Re-run the install script: `vendor/bin/the-vagrant-installer`
-2. When are prompted to copy the Ansible roles, reply `Y`:
+2. When you are prompted to copy the Ansible roles, reply `Y`:

   > Copy Ansible roles into your project for customization (Y,n) [n]?
 3. This will create a new `provisioning` directory in your project that contains the Ansible playbook and roles.
 Your `Vagrantfile` will refer to this playbook instead of the one in the `vendor` directory.